nik-dange/nik-dange.github.io/docs/index.md

 - Agents of Shield
 - Game of Thrones

-> My favorite character is probably Daisy Johnson from Agents of Shield - hoping she makes an appearance in the MCU!
+> *My favorite character is probably Daisy Johnson from Agents of Shield - hoping she makes an appearance in the MCU!*

+---

 I'm also pretty into exploring beaches in San Diego!
 Here are a few pictures of my favorite beaches: